TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          string

    Description
-         This value is just passed on as inline css (in-document css encapsulated in <style>-tags)
+         This value is just passed on as inline CSS (in-document CSS encapsulated in <style>-tags).

 .. container:: table-row